demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Alice-ScarletDevilMansion/README.md

   <br>
   <b>The Maid</b>, a Butler variant
   <br>
-  Acts like a regular butler.
-However it is slower, has less health, and doesn't spawn bees when it dies.
-As a tradeoff, it kills much quicker.
-These traits are not yet finalized.
+  Acts like a regular butler, but kills very quickly.
+As a tradeoff, it is slower, has less health, and doesn't spawn bees when it dies.
+Drops the Maid's Knife when killed.
   <img src="https://i.imgur.com/QbUZutS.png">

 </details>